IgorCyberTec/Unitree-Scripts/README.md

 ## Contribution

 Hi, my name is Igor, I'm a hacking and artificial intelligence specialist.
 I worked coding new functions in Unitree's robot dog, but I was recently fired and I no longer have the dog to continue the project, so I'm asking for help.
+My Discord is kairwne

 If you wish to contribute to the project: